-So the driver of the No. 10 GoDaddy Chevrolet SS for Stewart-Haas Racing (SHR) is hoping for her best NASCAR Sprint Cup road course race yet in Sunday’s Cheez-It 355k at The Glen, which takes place at Watkins Glen (N.Y.)
+So, the driver of the No. 10 GoDaddy Chevrolet SS for Stewart-Haas Racing (SHR) is hoping for her best NASCAR Sprint Cup road-course race yet in Sunday’s Cheez-It 355k at The Glen, which takes place at Watkins Glen (N.Y.)
 International.

-She is hoping for much better results this week and hopefully can gain the best road-course finish of her career.
+As the Sprint Cup Series returns to Watkins Glen this weekend, Patrick is hoping for much better results this week and hopefully can gain the best road-course finish of her career.